spring-media/adsolutions-implementationReference/publisher/musiktitel.md

-# Musiktitel.md

 # AdSSetup Documentation for Musikexpress, RollingStone & Metal-Hammer

-In this documentation you find the placement details for your website.
+In this documentation you find instructions on how to use the AdSSetup object to configure the ad delivery for your website.

 ## Ad Integration